Nggerber/week-planner/README.md

 HTML

 I used bootstrap grid system and the classes provided in the css document to create 9 different rows.
 Each with their own save button input field for text and element that shows which hour it is.
-It was also important that that I added unique id's to the seperate save buttons and input fields so that I could differentiate between them
+It was also important that that I added unique id's to the seperate save buttons and input fields so that I could differentiate between them when I needed to tell which tasks were in each block.

+Script

+I started off my script using .moment to get the current day and time and I formatted it with capital H so the time would be displayed in a 24 hour clock I then displayed this in the header of the page.
+I then made variables that corresponded to each different input field.
+In order to save the users input I created a click function for when you hit a save button.
+Since each button has a seperate Id I was able to focus on that attribute and bull it out of each individual click.
+It then selects the specific text field to save in local storage.
+This values are then reloaded when the page is opened again and refreshed.
+Next I had to create a function that checked the current time and compared it to the values on the individual blocks.
+I used .moment to get the specific hour and then ran though the specific data id attached to each input field to to get the hour for that block.
+I then used a if else statement to compare those values to see if the fell in the past present or future and assigned them the proper class.

+img src = assets./Capture.PNG